dstek0/CAP6415_F25_project-ConvNext-Hard-Examples/README.md

 ## Model & Dataset

 I'm using **ConvNext-Base** pretrained on ImageNet-1K (via the `timm` library).
-For testing, I work with subsets of ImageNet validation data plus custom hard examples generated throughout the project.
+For adversarial attack experiments, I use CIFAR-10 test images resized to 224x224 - this demonstrates attack effectiveness while keeping experiments tractable.

 ConvNext (Liu et al., CVPR 2022) is a modern pure-CNN architecture that achieves competitive performance with Vision Transformers, making it an excellent target for robustness analysis.